python-can-define-radio/sdr-course/classroom_activities/032-TaRPS-checkbox.md

 This exercise demonstrates how to use a checkbox to control a parameter.
+For example, this checkbox is used in the FM Receiver (exercise 210) to enable/disable a filter.

 Copy and paste your Transmitting flowgraph from `030-Transmit-and-Receive-Pure-Sine.md`.